 DOMS is very common, per Bueckert.
 “After a tough workout, tight muscles are expected.
 This can be a sign you’ve properly loaded your muscles to see strength gains.”

-You may see limited strength and range of motion, but this is normal, according Bueckert.
-“Recovery is important to restore strength and movement and avoid injury,” she says.
+You may see reduced strength and range of motion, but this is normal, according to Bueckert.
+“Recovery is important to restore strength and movement, and avoid injury,” she says.